Dre Campbell Farm

 This is a surefire way to attract dragonflies without water.
 Certain plants will draw them to your yard.

-Joe-Pye weed, black-eyed Susan, yarrow, borage, and coneflowers are all great plants that attract dragonflies.
+Joe-Pye weed, black-eyed Susan, yarrow, borage, and coneflowers attract dragonflies.
+They’re all great plants for this purpose.

-It is also said that they are attracted to blue and white colors, so flowering plants like borage and white water lilies are among the best plants to attract them.
+They are also said to be attracted to blue and white colors.
+So, flowering plants like borage and white water lilies are among the best choices for attracting them.

 Dragonfly Species